 The leopard stands out as an elusive, versatile, and adaptable animal.
 Researchers from the University of Copenhagen publish the first genomic data for the African subspecies of the leopard in the acclaimed Cell Press journal Current Biology.
 The results show an exceptionally high genetic diversity and low differentiation.

-New article in Nature co-authored by Patrícia Peènerová: Million-year-old DNA sheds light on the genomic history of mammoths
+Article in Nature co-authored by Patrícia Peènerová: Million-year-old DNA sheds light on the genomic history of mammoths

 Center for Basic Machine Learning Research in Life Science: NNF awards DKK 29.984.002 Data Science Collaborative grant to PI Professor MSO Ole Winther and several collaborating research groups.